christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 3. In the companion app, select the "Public Keys" tab from the main tab array.

-   * The window will show listboxes of `SLIP-0048 <https://github.com/satoshilabs/slips/blob/master/slip-0048.md>`_ derivation paths for three different "roles": Owner role, Active role, and Memo role.
+   * The window will show list boxes of `SLIP-0048 <https://github.com/satoshilabs/slips/blob/master/slip-0048.md>`_ derivation paths for three different "roles": Owner role, Active role, and Memo role.
    * (Note: SLIP-0048 is a key derivation scheme analogous to Bitcoin's BIP-44, but tailored for the key roles used in Graphene-based blockchains such as BitShares.)
    * Each path will not yet show a public key, but instead will show "(??)".